 What are the best Habit apps for Android?

-There are so many Android apps that can help you build better and more consistent habits every day.
+So many Android apps can help you build better and more consistent habits every day.
 In fact, the numbers are so huge it's hard to get lost in the lists.
-However, we think that the best app for building better habits is Grow because it's super easy to use without sacrificing features.
+However, we think that the best app for building better habits is Grow (opens in new tab) because it's super easy to use without sacrificing features.

 Fabulous (opens in new tab) is another excellent option that's got a myriad of features to get you started on better habits, with easy-to-use guides and tutorials on accomplishing individual tasks.